-- 1. Dominique Reynié (ed.), What next for democracy?
-An international survey by the Fondation pour l'innovation politique, Paris, 2017, 320 pages. - 2.
-The following countries fall into this category: Bulgaria, Croatia, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia and Slovenia.
+1. Dominique Reynié (ed.), What next for democracy?
+An international survey by the Fondation pour l'innovation politique, Paris, 2017, 320 pages.

+2. The following countries fall into this category: Bulgaria, Croatia, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia and Slovenia.

 The social hierarchy is correlated to the levels of support for this elitist or meritocratic vision of political participation.
 Thus, among senior executives and intellectual professions, support for the epistocratic model is more widespread (46%) than among unskilled employees and workers (38%).
 However, we do not see any link with the level of education.
 There is no greater support among those who finished their studies before the age of 21 (37%) than among those who finished them at 21 or later (38%).
-This quick sociological profile leads us to note that the epistocratic idea is more appealing to men (41%) than to women (35%), more to the right of the political spectrum (44%) than to the left (31%), and even more to those who are on the far right (57%) than to those who are on the far left (30%).
+This quick sociological profile leads us to note that the epistocratic idea is more appealing to men (41%) than to women (35%), more to the right of the political spectrum (44%) than to the left (31%), and even more to those who are on the far left (50%).